daviddarnes/netlify-plugin-ghost-markdown/README.md

 2. Install dependencies with `npm install`

-3. Run `npm run dev` to clone the plugin into `test/` Jekyll project
+3. Run `npm run test` to clone the plugin into `test/` Jekyll project

 # License